HydraMeshnet/developer-portal/glossary.md

 ## Vault

 A vault is our version of a hierarchical deterministic wallet, which has additional capabilities with regard to our DAC framework.
 It has two functionalities: key generation and state storage.
 The different keys are generated according to the BIP32, BIP39 and BIP44 standards from a master seed.
 Additionaly, it keeps track on which kind of keys have been used and what kind of layer-2 objects (e.g. DID's) have been initialized.
-The state does not contain private data, which means that it preserves privacy.
+To prevent leakage of the private keys, the vault encrypts the master seed with a password.

 ## Content ID